AMDRAS COURSES

 What is the Qualification?

-The Australian Mediator and Dispute Resolution Accreditation Standard (AMDRAS) accreditation covers all relevant areas of mediation, excluding parenting matters related to family separation that may require a certificate to attend the Family Court - these matters are mediated by Family Dispute Resolution Practitioners (FDRPs)
+The Australian Mediator and Dispute Resolution Accreditation Standard (AMDRAS) accreditation covers all relevant areas of mediation, excluding parenting matters related to family separation where a certificate to file in the Family Court may be required (these matters are mediated by registered Family Dispute Resolution Practitioners)

-For eligibility to apply to be an AMDRAS Accredited Mediator and to be listed on the AMDRAS Board’s National Register, participants must:
+For eligibility to be an AMDRAS Accredited Mediator, and to be listed on the AMDRAS Board’s National Register, participants must:

 Successfully complete the Certificate of Training (COT) and Certificate of Assessment (COA) requirements,